lambdaclass/lambda_ethereum_consensus/docs/consensus.md

 ## Forks

 In Ethereum, liveness is prioritized over safety, by allowing forks: different versions of history can be live at the same time.
-Due to networking delays (e.g. block production being faster than propagation) or client differences, a client may receive to different blocks at the same time as the next one.
+Due to networking delays (e.g. block production being faster than propagation) or client differences, a client may receive two different blocks at the same time as the next one.

 ```mermaid
 graph LR